Robert Huttenback

-Robert Arthur Huttenback (March 8, 1928 in Frankfurt am Main, Germany – June 10, 2012, Camarillo, California) was the third Chancellor of UC Santa Barbara from 1977 to 1986.
-He was ousted from the post in July 1986 after allegations that he and his wife Freda had embezzled more than $170,000 from the university to perform renovations on their home.
-After two UC presidents (David P. Gardner and David S. Saxon) testified against him, Huttenback and his wife were convicted by a Santa Maria jury in July 1988.
+Robert Arthur Huttenback (March 8, 1928–June 10, 2012) was the third chancellor of UC Santa Barbara from 1977 to 1986.
+He was ousted from the post in July 1986 after allegations surfaced that he and his wife Freda had embezzled US$174,087 from the university to perform renovations on their home.
+After two University of California presidents (David P. Gardner and David S. Saxon) testified against him, Huttenback and his wife were convicted by a Santa Maria jury in July 1988.

 Huttenback was a German Jew whose family fled to England in 1933 when he was a young boy.
 Although his family lived in England for only about six years before moving again to the United States, Huttenback spoke English with a British accent for the rest of his life.

-Huttenback received his B.A. in 1951 and his Ph.D. with a historical dissertation in 1959, both from the University of California, Los Angeles.
+Huttenback received a Bachelor of Arts in 1951 and a Doctor of Philosophy with a historical dissertation in 1959, both from the University of California, Los Angeles.
 Before returning to UCLA to earn his doctorate, Huttenback served in the U.S. Army during the Korean War.
+His doctoral dissertation in modern history was titled British relations with Sind, 1799–1843: a case study in the dynamics of imperialism (1959).

 From 1960 to 1977, he was a professor at the California Institute of Technology.
 He was a lifelong specialist in the history of British imperialism.
 Huttenback initially blocked the tenureship of Jenijoy La Belle, who became Caltech's first female professor when his decision was overturned.